bobaseb/neural_link_SV_iDE/README.md

 ## Requirements

 The repository is divided into behavioral and fMRI analysis.
 Scripts are in python and bash.
-Requirements include Python 2.7 or above, FSL 5.0.9 and python packages like Numpy, Pandas, Statsmodels, Scipy and PyMVPA 2.6.5.dev1 (which runs best on Python 2.7).
+Requirements include Python 2.7 or above, FSL 5.0.9 and python packages like Numpy, Pandas, Seaborn, Statsmodels, Scipy and PyMVPA 2.6.5.dev1 (which runs best on Python 2.7).